Spagettileg/virtual-cookboox/README.md

 ### Feature 5 - Add recipe

-•	User can click on 'Add Recipe' button located at top right of the navbar.
+•	Logged in users can click on 'Add Recipe' button located at top right of the navbar.
 The navbar is present on all pages in the website, following completion of the registration process

-•	Once button has been clicked, the User is presented with a clear and intuitive data entry form with guidance provided by placeholder text &/or dropdown boxes.
-All input and dropdown are required to be completed, otherwise the User will receive a mandatory warning message to complete.
+•	Once button has been clicked, the User is presented with a clear and intuitive data entry form with guidance provided by placeholder text.
+All input boxes are required to be completed, otherwise the User will receive a mandatory warning message to complete.
 Incomplete recipes cannot be added to Virtual Cookbook

-•	Information required from the User includes food genre dropdown box, recipe complexity dropdown box, recipe name, author name, recipe preparation time, recipe cooking time, calories per serving, brief description of the recipe, full list of ingredients, detailed instructions on how to cook, url web address for a recipe image & a tickbox for favourite recipes
+•	Information required from the User includes food genre, recipe complexity, recipe name, author name, recipe preparation time, recipe cooking time, calories per serving, brief description of the recipe, full list of ingredients, detailed instructions on how to cook, url web address for a recipe image & a tickbox for favourite recipes

-•	Once all required recipe information added, the User should click 'Confirm' button.
+•	Once all required recipe information added, the User should click 'Submit' button.
 User is then routed back to homepage

 •	New recipe can be viewed by clicking on food genre image relative to the recipe that has been added